codepath/web103_finalproject/README.md

 Fridge is the unit of food inventory.
 Users can create and delete fridges.
 Within each fridge, users can manage food items by adding, updating, and removing.
 Additionally, users can manage members to share the info with by adding and removing.

+- Managers can create and delete fridges.
+- Fridge should have a name and creator.

 [gif goes here]

 ### Food items

 Food items have attributes such as count, expiration date, and category.
 When the food expires, the item will be highlighted.
 Users can also mark missing food, so the members know that they need to buy them.

+- Food item should have a name, count, expiration date, and category.
+- Members can create, update, and delete food items.
+- Members can mark missing food items.
+- Members can make food items invisible.
+- Members can sort food items by expiration date.

 [gif goes here]

 ### Members

 Fridge members share the fridge info.
 Users can be a member of multiple fridges.
+- Managers can invite and remove members.

 [gif goes here]